Most Frequently Asked Interview Questions on KNN Algorithm

 The main logic behind KNN flexibility is that it is a non-parametric algorithm so it won’t have to make any assumption on the underlying dataset.
 Still, at the same time, it is expensive in computation, unlike other classification algorithms.

-5. How KNN and decision trees are different in terms of performance?
+7. How are KNN and decision trees different in terms of performance?

-Both decision trees and KNN is non-parametric algorithms but are different in their way of delivering the results; some are as follows:
+Both decision trees and KNN are non-parametric algorithms, but are different in their way of delivering the results.
+Here are the primary differences:

-• When dealing with larger dataset, decision trees is faster than KNN because of its high computational drawback (when distance is being calculated)
+• When dealing with larger datasets, decision trees are faster than KNN because of their high computational cost (when distance is being calculated).

 • KNN is more accurate than decision trees as it scans the whole dataset closely.

-• KNN is easy to implement comparatively with decision trees.
+• KNN is easy to implement compared to decision trees.

-6. Why most of the time Euclidean distance is the preferred method for KNN?
+8. Why most of the time Euclidean distance the preferred method for KNN?

-For calculating distances in KNN, we have multiple options available like Chi-square, Minkowsky, cosine similarity measure, and so on.
+For calculating distances in KNN, we have multiple options available, like Minkowski, cosine similarity measure, and so on.
 But Euclidean distance is a widely preferred method for calculating the distance as it returns us the shortest distance between two data points.

-7. Why data normalization is an important step in KNN?
+9. Why is data normalization an important step in KNN?

-The curse of dimensionality is considered to be checked frequently while working with the KNN model, whereas the dimension tends to increase, then the data turns to be more sparse, i.e., we often find tons of space in the datasets, which leads to the state of overfitting also which makes algorithm incapable to find the nearest neighbors.
+The curse of dimensionality is when the dimensions tend to increase, then the data becomes more sparse, i.e., we often find tons of space in the datasets, which leads to the state of overfitting, also making the algorithm incapable of finding the nearest neighbors.
 Ideally, as the number of dimensions increases, the space in the dataset should also increase exponentially (both should positively complement each other).

-Linearization is one of the best techniques to break the curse of dimensionality – This is a bonus point I’ll suggest having more understanding of this term.
+Linearization is one of the best techniques to break the curse of dimensionality.

-There are a few conditions where KNN will not perform based on our expectations, listing them below:
+There are a few conditions where KNN will not perform based on our expectations, listed below:

 1. When the data is very noisy or is not linearly separable.